mainstreamsh/spinthedisc.net/src/about.md

 ---
-layout: default
+layout: page
 title: What is this?
 ---

 Yo.
 We're a tiny label.
 We exist online.
-We're not really open for submissions but if you must, you can email us at hey@mainstream.sh, sami@mainstream.sh or directly to sami.j.singh@gmail.com
+We're not really open for submissions but if you must, you can email us at hey@spinthedisc.net